Emergent Topology of Optimal Networks for Synchrony: Results

-The second condition, Eq.~\eqref{curve_eq}, is a nonlinear differential equations that enforces a self-consistent stationary balance between each oscillator’s intrinsic drive and the coupling forces from its neighbors, such that mutual interactions are exactly counterbalanced.
-It admits two solutions corresponding to the $\pm$ sign, which we denote $\nu_+$ and $\nu_-$ correspondingly.
-The positive branch, $\nu_+$, pairs high-frequency oscillators with others of similar magnitude---fast with fast, slow with slow.
-In contrast, the negative branch, $\nu_-$, links the fastest negative-frequency nodes with the slowest positive-frequency nodes, and vice versa.
-For symmetric frequency distributions, $g(-\omega) = g(\omega)$, the positive solution is trivial $\nu_+(\omega) = -\omega$ providing a theoretical derivation to prior simulated observations \cite{kelly2011topology}.
+Equation \eqref{curve_eq} admits two solutions corresponding to the $\pm$ sign, which we denote $\nu_+$ and $\nu_-$ respectively.
+The positive branch, $\nu_+$, pairs high-frequency oscillators with others of similar magnitude---fast positives with fast negatives, slow positives with slow negatives.
+In contrast, the negative branch, $\nu_-$, links the fast negative-frequency nodes with the slow positive-frequency nodes, and vice versa.
+For symmetric frequency distributions, $g(-\omega) = g(\omega)$, the positive solution is trivial $\nu_+(\omega) = -\omega$, providing a theoretical derivation to prior simulated observations \cite{kelly2011topology}.
 In contrast, other papers report characteristics similar to that of the negative branch (See, e.g., Fig.~4(d) in \cite{skardal2014optimal}, Fig.~3 in \cite{pinto2015optimal}, Fig.~4(k) in \cite{papadopoulos2017development}, and Fig.~3(g) in \cite{brede2018competitive}.)
 Our gradient-based optimization reconciles these two contrasting solutions and resolves the literature conflict by consistently converging to the negative branch $\nu_-(\omega)$ (see Fig.~\ref{fig:adjacencies}).
-We will later show analytically that $\nu_+(\omega)$ is suboptimal compared to $\nu_-(\omega)$ for the Kuramoto model across a diverse family of frequency distributions.
+We will later show analytically that $\nu_+(\omega)$ is suboptimal compared to $\nu_-(\omega)$ for the strongly coupled Kuramoto model across a diverse family of frequency distributions.
+The core advantage of $\nu_-$ is that it pairs nodes with significantly different frequencies, ensuring connections always bridge meaningful phase differences.
+In contrast, $\nu_+$ wastes resources by connecting oscillators with small positive frequencies with those having small negative frequencies despite their phase differences being small.